 and apostle of Jesus Christ

 An “apostle” was a special person in the foundation of Christianity.
 A person received the gift of apostleship by election from Christ (Romans 1:1).
 New Testament apostles were appointed by the ascended Christ (Ephesians 4:11).
 The apostles to Israel were different from the apostles to the church.
-There were some overlaps between the apostles to Israel and the church.
+There were some overlaps between the apostles of Israel and the church.

 An apostle was also an eyewitness to the resurrection of Christ (Acts 1:22; 1 Corinthians 9:1; 15:8,9).
 God endowed apostles with miraculous powers to demonstrate their authority for writing Scripture and founding the church (Acts 5:15; 16:16-18).
 These powers are no longer extant in the church today.